 5 things to do Palawan

 1. The Secret Beaches of El Nido

-Start your visit off by going island-hopping with the aid of a kayak or one of the boat tours and visit the archipelagos many marvellous beaches, a truly stunning sight.
+Start your visit off by going island hopping with the aid of a kayak or one of the boat tours and visit the archipelagos many marvelous beaches, a truly stunning sight.